Party Hard - Initial Impressions

 Premise Demise

 Party Hard is a pixelated mass-murder simulator where you get to play as a serial killer showing up at various parties and systematically removing all the guests from the gene pool.
 There's a bit of a back story with some cut-scenes played between missions, but the gist of it is: you play as a guy who just wanted to get some sleep, and after the neighboring parties kept him up too long, he snapped and went on a spree.
-That is, until you unlock other characters—which is something that I did not play long enough to do.
+That is until you unlock other characters—which is something that I did not play long enough to do.

 Each new level is a new party with a new theme and different tools at your disposal for disposing of the guests.
 As you go from level to level, the killer is moving across the country.
 A detective is relaying his thoughts about the killer in the cut-scenes between missions, but not much detail is given.
-It seems like it it's supposed to be a horror noir story, except you get to play as the killer in this scenario.
+It seems like it is supposed to be a horror noir story, except you get to play as the killer in this scenario.

 10-10-2016-8-31-00-PM-1038x576.png